-The United Nations Secretary-General, United Nations Member States and other stakeholder groups involved in the GCR as part of the multi-stakeholder and partnership approach will be invited to attend the 2023 GRF.7
+The United Nations Secretary-General, United Nations Member States and other stakeholder groups involved in the GCR as part of the multi-stakeholder and partnership approach will be invited to attend the 2023 GRF.8

-All stakeholders and GCR initiatives are encouraged to involve refugees and refugee-led organizations in the design and development of pledges and initiatives, submit joint pledges with refugee-led organizations, and to include refugees as a part of their delegations.8 An independent delegation of refugee thematic experts and leaders will also be invited to the Global Refugee Forum in alignment with the call for expressions of interest launched in November 2022 and principles of transparency and diversity of participation.
+All stakeholders and GCR initiatives are encouraged to involve refugees and refugee-led organizations in the design and development of pledges and initiatives, submit joint pledges with refugee-led organizations, and to include refugees as a part of their delegations.
+An independent delegation of refugee thematic experts and leaders will also be invited to the Global Refugee Forum in alignment with the call for expressions of interest launched in November 2022 and principles of transparency and diversity of participation.
+Further guidance on meaningful refugee participation in the Global Refugee Forum will be issued later in 2023.